simonspa/corryvreckan/src/modules/CLICpix2Analysis/README.md

 #### Parameters
 * `timeCutFrameEdge`: Parameter to discard telescope tracks at the frame edges (start and end of the current CLICpix2 frame).
 Defaults to `20ns`.
 * `spatialCut`: Spatial cut for associating a track with a DUT cluster, defaults to `50um`.
-* `chi2ndofCut`: Acceptance crterion for telescope tracks, defaults to a value of 3.
+* `chi2ndofCut`: Acceptance criterion for telescope tracks, defaults to a value of `3`.

 #### Plots produced
 * 2D Map of associated cluster positions